-The West Campus was built in 1969 on 273 acres in the Tucson Mountain Foothills and opened in the Fall of 1970.
-The campus provides a comprehensive curriculum of general education, college transfer, and occupational education courses.
+The West Campus was built in 1969 on 267 acres in the Tucson Mountain foothills and opened for the 1970-71 school year.
+The campus provides a comprehensive curriculum of general education, college transfer, occupational education and developmental education courses.